Consensys/quorum.js/README.md

 ##### Parameters

   - `web3`: `Object` - web3 instance
   - `apis`: `String` (Optional) - List of comma separated Quorum APIs to extend web3 instance with.
 APIs available are raft, istanbul, and eth - default is to add all APIs.
-Example: `quorumjs.extend(web3, 'raft,eth')`
+Example: `quorumjs.extend(web3, 'raft, eth')`